UMass-Rescue/RescueBox/RescueBox-Desktop/README.md

 ## Installing PostreSQL and pgvector

-We use SQLModel:
+We use SQLModel to connect to a locally running PostgreSQL database instance.
+We need to ensure there is a user named `rescue_box` running on the database.

 ```
 pip install sqlmodel
+pip install psycopg2
 ```

 And we need to ensure PG and pgvector are running:

 ```
 # install PG
 brew install postgresql

 # Start PG (per output of brew install command above)
 brew services start postgresql@14

-# Connect to the default postgres database:
+# Connect to the default postgres database (using your username):
 psql -U [username] -d postgres

+; Run these database commands:
+CREAET DATABASE rescue_box;
+CREATE USER rescue_box;
 ```

 #TODO: